Hiking & Trekking Tours & Trips in Eastern Europe

 The trails through Eastern Europe showcase diverse terrains.
 Visitors walk Rila Mountains to UNESCO monastery, cross Shipka Pass trails, and follow Plovdiv's ancient Roman paths.
 Historic cities and natural wonders await with expert guidance.

-Duration 8 days Destinations Serbia, Bulgaria, Romania Age Range up to 90 year olds Physical Rating Relaxing Distance 527 mi Operator Choose Balkans From
+Duration 8 days Destinations Serbia, Bulgaria, Romania Age Range All Ages Welcome Physical Rating Relaxing Distance 527 mi Operator Choose Balkans From

 Experience Ecotourism in Romania - eco-certified private trekking program